ashilohfaith-debug/Ochre/README.md

 This is why we built **Ochre**.
 Now, developers can:

-- Collaborate in real time, in the same file, at the same time
+- Collaborate in the same file, at the same time
-- See teammates' cursors, selections, and active files live
+- See teammates' cursors, selections and updates
 - Restore any previous version instantly

 > Instead of stitching tools together, Ochre treats the editor itself as the collaboration layer.